brynnsmith/acnh-critterpedia/README.md

 # acnh-critterpedia

 Seasonal critter guide for Animal Crossing New Horizons.
 Includes all fish, bugs and sea creatures.
+This database pulls info from ACNHAPI (https://acnhapi.com/) and is searchable by critter name, type, and month available.